Note: If you click a link on this page, then go on to make a purchase, we may receive a commission but at no extra cost to you

 What about My Pet Rat?

-When Labradors are introduced with rats, they’ll usually be very friendly and curious towards the rodent.
-They can even have a bit of fun chasing it around!
-It’s crucial, however, that if you do introduce your dog correctly, then keep an eye on what happens.
+It’s crucial, however, that if you introduce your dog correctly, keep an eye on what happens.
 Please DO NOT leave them alone together in a room.

 Labradors Kill Rats.
 But What About My Pet Rat?